Cognitive psychology: Social psychology

 Many facets of modern social psychology have roots in research done within the field of cognitive psychology.
 Social cognition is a specific sub-set of social psychology that concentrates on processes that have been of particular focus within cognitive psychology, specifically applied to human interactions.
 Gordon B. Moskowitz defines social cognition as "... the study of the mental processes involved in perceiving, attending to, remembering, thinking about, and making sense of the people in our social world".

-The development of multiple social information processing (SIP) models has been influential in studies involving aggressive and anti-social behavior.
-Kenneth Dodge's SIP model is one of, if not the most, empirically supported models relating to aggression.
-Among his research, Dodge posits that children who possess a greater ability to process social information more often display higher levels of socially acceptable behavior; that the type of social interaction that children have affects their relationships.
+The development of multiple social information processing (SIP) models has been influential in studies involving aggressive and antisocial behavior.
+Kenneth Dodge's SIP model is one of the most, if not the most, empirically supported models of aggression.
+In his research, Dodge posits that children who are better able to process social information more often display higher levels of socially acceptable behavior, and that the type of social interaction children have affects their relationships.
 His model asserts that there are five steps that an individual proceeds through when evaluating interactions with other individuals and that how the person interprets cues is key to their reactionary process.

 Developmental psychology

-Many of the prominent names in the field of developmental psychology base their understanding of development on cognitive models.
-One of the major paradigms of developmental psychology, the Theory of Mind (ToM), deals specifically with the ability of an individual to effectively understand and attribute cognition to those around them.
+Many prominent figures in developmental psychology base their understanding of development on cognitive models.
+One of the major paradigms in developmental psychology, the Theory of Mind (ToM), concerns an individual's ability to understand and attribute mental states to others.
 This concept typically becomes fully apparent in children between the ages of 4 and 6.
-Essentially, before the child develops ToM, they are unable to understand that those around them can have different thoughts, ideas, or feelings than themselves.
+Essentially, before the child develops ToM, they are unable to understand that those around them can have different thoughts, ideas, or feelings from their own.
 The development of ToM is a matter of metacognition, or thinking about one's thoughts.
-The child must be able to recognize that they have their own thoughts and in turn, that others possess thoughts of their own.
+The child must be able to recognize that they have their own thoughts and, in turn, that others possess thoughts of their own.

-One of the foremost minds with regard to developmental psychology, Jean Piaget, focused much of his attention on cognitive development from birth through adulthood.
+One of the foremost minds in developmental psychology, Jean Piaget, focused much of his attention on cognitive development from birth through adulthood.
 Though there have been considerable challenges to parts of his stages of cognitive development, they remain a staple in the realm of education.
-Piaget's concepts and ideas predated the cognitive revolution but inspired a wealth of research in the field of cognitive psychology and many of his principles have been blended with modern theory to synthesize the predominant views of today.
+Piaget's concepts and ideas predated the cognitive revolution but inspired a wealth of research in cognitive psychology, and many of his principles have been integrated into modern theory, shaping the predominant views of today.

 Educational psychology

-Modern theories of education have applied many concepts that are focal points of cognitive psychology.
+Modern theories of education have drawn on many concepts that are focal points in cognitive psychology.
 Some of the most prominent concepts include: